EelcoHoogendoorn/geometric_calculus/discrete/article/Discrete_Geometric_Equation.md

 Again, our intent is to set the scope of this article to a self-contained presentation of the discrete geometric derivative, with some illustration of its properties amd utility.
 This limited scope should not be construed, as an exhaustive exploration of all such possibilities appearing to be in sight.

 But for those purposes, in summary, we note that the dynamics of a direct zero order 'mass' term, can be viewed as a subset of the dynamics of a one-up-compact model.
-And that 'spatially varying mass'; or 'potential' terms are homologous to a spatial variation in the one-up-compact metric.
+And that 'spatially varying mass'; or 'potential' terms are homologous to a spatial variation in the metric of the one-up-compact dimension.

 ## Alternative field excitations